yahoo/ychaos/docs/agents/index.md

 3. **teardown**: Bringing back the system back to how it was before the attack
 4. **monitor**: A special method that tracks the system, agent and its current status.

-Each and every agent that is defined should implement each of these lifecyle methods to define their behaviour in the particular scenario.
+Each and every agent that is defined should implement each of these lifecycle methods to define their behaviour in the particular scenario.
 The base Agent is defined [here][ychaos.agents.agent.Agent].
 Any extending agent can implement this interface.